TykTechnologies/exp/cmd/go-fsck/README.md

 The `go fmt` for your package layout.

 Currently, `go-fsck extract --pretty-json` will render the schema for a package into a local `go-fsck.json` file.
-No work on restore yet.

 ## Motivation